BrianPugh/cookiecutter-esp32-webserver/README.md

 ## Routes

 Add new source files containing route handlers to `src/route/v1/*`.
+Make sure to also add these files to `src/CMakeLists.txt` otherwise they will not be compiled.
 As you make backwards incompatible updates to certain endpoints, you can create a new folder `v2` while maintaining older routes.